 TGaz Editor: Change the text in Description column of the Secure TRN line in Table 54 (EDMG-MCS field definition when the Number of SS field is 0) as follows:

+(#1000) Corresponds to the TXVECTOR parameter SECURED_TRN.
 When set to 1, indicates that the TRN field, if present, in the PPDU contains Secure TRN Sequences specified in 29.9.3.5.
 Otherwise the TRN field, if present, uses the format specified in 29.9.2.2.5.